gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 seconds and must be no longer 24 hours.

 In the Node.js library the expiration is set to `Math.floor(Date.now() / 1000) + (12 * 60 * 60)`.
+It's 12 hours rather than 24 hours to avoid any issues with time differences between the sending application and the push service.

 Finally, the 'sub' value needs to be either a URL or a "mailto" email address.
 This is so that if a push service needed to reach out to sender, it can find contact info from the JWT.
+(This is why the web-push library needed an email address).

-Just like the JWT Info, the JWT Data's JSON is encoded as a URL safe base64 string.
+Just like the JWT Info, the JWT Data is encoded as a URL safe base64 string.

 The third string, the signature, is the result of taking the first two strings (the JWT Info and JWT Data), joining them with a dot character, which we'll call the "unsigned token", and signing it.

+The signing process requires encrypting the "unsigned token" using ES256.
+According to the [JWT spec](https://tools.ietf.org/html/rfc7519), ES256 is short for "ECDSA using the P-256 curve and the SHA-256 hash algorithm".
+Using web crypto you can create the signature like so:

+    // Utility function for UTF-8 encoding a string to an ArrayBuffer. const utf8Encoder = new TextEncoder('utf-8');

+    // The unsigned token is the concatenation of the URL-safe base64 encoded
+    // header and body.
+    const unsignedToken = .....;

+    // Sign the |unsignedToken| using ES256 (SHA-256 over ECDSA).
+    const key = {
+      kty: 'EC',
+      crv: 'P-256',
+      x: window.uint8ArrayToBase64Url(
+        applicationServerKeys.publicKey.subarray(1, 33)),
+      y: window.uint8ArrayToBase64Url(
+        applicationServerKeys.publicKey.subarray(33, 65)),
+      d: window.uint8ArrayToBase64Url(applicationServerKeys.privateKey),
+    };

+    // Sign the |unsignedToken| with the server's private key to generate
+    // the signature.
+    return crypto.subtle.importKey('jwk', key, {
+      name: 'ECDSA', namedCurve: 'P-256',
+    }, true, ['sign'])
+    .then((key) => {
+      return crypto.subtle.sign({
+        name: 'ECDSA',
+        hash: {
+          name: 'SHA-256',
+        },
+      }, key, utf8Encoder.encode(unsignedToken));
+    })
+    .then((signature) => {
+      console.log('Signature: ', signature);
+    });

-To make sure the message was from us, someone with our public key can decrypt the signature (the third string in the JWT) and make sure the decrypted string is the same as the "unsigned token" (i.e. the first two strings in the JWT).
+For the push service receiving our JWT, they can check the application sending the JWT by using the public key to decrypt the signature and make sure the decrypted string is the same as the "unsigned token" (i.e. the first two strings in the JWT).

-The signed JWT (i.e. all three strings joined by dots), are sent to the web push service as the *Authorization* header with 'WebPush ' prepended, like so:
+The signed JWT (i.e. all three strings joined by dots), is sent to the web push service as the *Authorization* header with 'WebPush ' prepended, like so:

-    Authorization: 'WebPush <JWT Info>.<JWT Payload>.<Signature>
+    Authorization: 'WebPush <JWT Info>.<JWT Payload>.<Signature>'

 The Web Push Protocol also states the public application server key must be sent in the 'Crypto-Key' header as a URL safe base64 encoded string with